gnunn1/modernize-apps-jboss/docs/cdk-docs/md/05-reactive-microservices.md

 }
 ```

->**NOTE:** The `config-openshift.json` does not have all values of `config-default.json`, that is because on the values that need to change has to be specified here.
+>**NOTE:** The `config-openshift.json` does not have all values of `config-default.json`, that is because only the values that need to change have to be specified here.
 Our solution will fallback to the default configuration for values that aren't configured in the environment specific config.

 **Build and Deploy**